wdecoster/NanoPlot/README.md

 Options for filtering or transforming input prior to plotting:
   --maxlength N         Drop reads longer than length specified.
+  --minlength N         Drop reads shorter than length specified.
   --drop_outliers       Drop outlier reads with extreme long length.
   --downsample N        Reduce dataset to N reads by random sampling.
   --loglength           Logarithmic scaling of lengths in plots.
   --alength             Use aligned read lengths rather than sequenced length (bam mode) --minqual N           Drop reads with an average quality lower than specified.
-  --readtype {1D,2D,1D2}
-                        Which read type to extract information about from summary.
-Options are 1D, 2D, 1D2
-  --barcoded            Use if you want to split the summary file by barcode
+  --readtype            Which read type to extract information about from summary.
+Options are 1D, 2D, 1D2 --barcoded            Use if you want to split the summary file by barcode

 Options for customizing the plots created: